jneilliii/OctoPrint-BambuPrinter/README.md

 set the navbar icon to be a camera icon

 ## Tooltip text
-set the test in the tool too as
+set the text in the tool tip as:

 ```sh
 Bambu Cam